 Sketch whatever you see!
 Draw anything!
 The more you draw, the stronger your drawing skills become, and the more inspired you will be to draw even more subjects.

 Art instruction is more than learning how to sketch and appreciating aesthetics.

-Learning how to draw a cat, portrait drawing, the human body, a still life… None of these can be successfully executed without understanding the concept of space – and its inverse, negative space.
+None of these can be successfully executed without understanding the concept of space – and its inverse, negative space.